Get Started

 Curious about different printing techniques?
 Check out our other posts comparing sublimation and screen printing and DTG and screen printing for more details.

-Here are some of the products you can try the DTF printing method on:
+Here are some of the products you can currently customize with DTFlex printing:

 a person in a yellow jacket with black text on it